Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 Role transformation: an ongoing "pricing migration"

 The company's market value has significantly increased since the beginning of 2025.
-This change itself reflects that the market has started to re - understand Wankai's business structure and development path.
+This change itself reflects that the market has begun to re - understand Wankai's business structure and development path.
 At this stage, it is more about confirming the direction rather than realizing profits.

 In this sense, what Wankai is experiencing is not simply a project expansion but more like an ongoing pricing migration.